 This patient required gum surgery to treat the gum disease, a gum lift to get rid of the gummy smile, an implant to replace her right lateral incisor (a tooth colored zirconium implant abutment was used to camoflage the dark "titanium metal implant" from showing through the thin and translucent gum tissue), and nine porcelain crowns to improve alignment of her front teeth and to make them look brighter and more natural.
 Now she plans to have her bottom teeth done!

 When you hear a friend saying that they want a smile makeover, they are really looking for prosthodontic reconstructive dentistry.
 Usually, a general dentist is not qualified to do this type of dentistry.
-The well trained dentist will take a significant amount of time taking pictures of your face and smile and analyzing it.
-Often opinions are requested from other dental specialists such as orthodontists and periodontists.
+The well trained cosmetic or prosthodontic dentist will take much time taking pictures of your face and smile to analyze.
+Often opinions are requested from other dental specialists such as orthodontists and gum specialists.
 This smile design process hopefully artfully designs your new smile.

-Not all prosthodontics and cosmetic dentists do prosthodontic makeovers regularly
+Not all prosthodontists and cosmetic dentists do prosthodontic makeovers regularly

 Reconstructive dentistry has an artistic component

 Your prosthodontic makeover will have the most favorable results when you pick an artistic doctor.
-Prosthodontics is a highly analytical subspecialty that makes many treatment decisions based on mathematical formulas.
-Makeovers can be tremendously complicated and the making decisons based on anatomical averages is a logical protocol.
+Prosthodontics is a highly analytical subspecialty that makes many treatment decisions based on mathematic formulas.
+Makeovers can be tremendously complicated and decisions are made based on anatomical averages.
 Dr. Fondriest has mentored many prosthodontists to trust their artistic side also.
 He has found that the best outcomes come when the doctor has an artistic talent and understands balance and symmetry.

-Other artistic talents are required to make an artificial cap or veneer appear natural.
+Other artistic talents are required to make a cap or a tooth veneer appear natural.
 Making porcelain look like real teeth requires a talented ceramist.
 While some dentists choose to make their crowns in their office, the quality never approaches what a master ceramist can create.
 Most higher end dentists have specially trained ceramists make the crowns.
 Talent and education levels of ceramists vary greatly.
 You will be lucky if your doctor works with a master ceramist.

 Common Prosthodontic Treatments

-While the specialty of prosthodontics covers a broad spectrum of corrective and restorative dental treatments, some of the most common include:
+While the specialty of prosthodontics covers a broad spectrum of corrective dental treatments, some of the most common include: